 The Board oversees the business and affairs of the Corporation, establishes or approves overall corporate policies where required and involves itself jointly with management in the creation of shareholder value, the preservation and protection of the Corporation's assets and the establishment of the Corporation's strategic direction.
-For these purposes, the Board holds regularly scheduled meetings on a fiscal quarterly basis, with additional meetings held as required.
+The Board is responsible for the overall stewardship of Linamar.
+To this end, the Board supervises the management of the business and affairs of Linamar in accordance with applicable laws.
+The Board's stewardship also includes a regular assessment of the Company's efforts to derive value from ethical business conduct, the promotion of sustainable sourcing and production practices, and further implementation of diverse employment policies.
+Notably, Linamar's efforts in these areas were recently recognized by Scotiabank Capital in their first annual Environmental, Social and Governance ("ESG") rankings, where Linamar was ranked #12 out of all S&P/TSX Composite listed entities in terms of material disclosures and practices related to ESG practices.
+To these purposes, the Board holds regularly scheduled meetings on a fiscal quarterly basis, with additional meetings held as required.
 Separate annual strategic planning and business-plan review meetings provide the Board the opportunity for a detailed discussion of strategy with management.
 In addition, there is continued communication between senior management and Board members on an informal basis and through Committee meetings.